Aṅguttara Nikāya 5.192

 Aṭṭhacattālīsavassāni komārabrahmacariyaṁ caritvā mante adhīyitvā ācariyassa ācariyadhanaṁ pariyesati dhammeneva, no adhammena.

-Then he seeks a fee for his teacher, but only by legitimate means, not illegitimate.
+Then he seeks a fee for his tutor, but only by legitimate means, not illegitimate.

 Tattha ca, doṇa, ko dhammo?